boutproject/BOUT-dev/manual/sphinx/user_docs/parallel-transforms.rst

 In the case of slab geometry, yup and ydown point to the original field (f).
 For this reason the value of f along the magnetic field from f(x,y,z) is given by f.ydown(x,y-1,z) and f.yup(x,y+1,z).
-To take a second derivative along Y using the Field3D iterators (section :ref:`sec-iterating`)::
+To take a centred difference along Y using the Field3D iterators (section :ref:`sec-iterating`)::

    Field3D result;